rvp-group/learning-where-to-look/README.md

 ```
 ├── train_MH3D_10_scene --> contains all the preprocessed meshes used for training, SfM models and precomputed viewpoints
 ├── test_MH3D_2_scene --> contains all the preprocessed meshes used for testing, SfM models and precomputed viewpoints
-├── train_data_10_meshes_with_preprocessed_test.pickle --> contains data that can be loaded directly for learning, with essential (observed landmarks reprojections in image, landmarks in camera frame) train, validation, test, mean and std (last two used for input normalization)
+├── train_data_10_meshes_with_preprocessed_test.pickle --> contains data that can be
+|                                                          loaded directly for learning, with essential (observed landmarks
+|                                                          reprojections in image, landmarks in camera frame) train,
+|                                                          validation, test, mean and std (of training set)
-├── test_raw_data_2_meshes.pickle --> contains all preprocessed data used for testing with other information like locations used for evaluation
+├── test_raw_data_2_meshes.pickle --> contains all preprocessed data used
+|                                     for testing with other information (i.e., locations used for evaluation)
 └── raw_MH3D_00017.pickle --> preprocessed test mesh you can use to visualize results
 ```

-### Run
+## Run

 Run training with the following script; the default is 300 epochs